CokkocZateki/EvE-Fitting-Bot/README.md

 ```

 * You may want to edit `start.script.js` if you are not using port 80.
-* It is strongly recommanded to use an HTTPS proxy in front of your server or switch to HTTPS (this last action probably requires code modifications).
+* It is strongly recommanded to use an HTTPS proxy in front of your server or configure HTTPS (check "https\_ppk" and "https\_cert" configuration values).
+* **Warning**: HTTPS server has not been tested and may not work, at all.

 ## Configuration